pip-services/pip-services-docs/content/en/golang/kafka/queues/kafka_message_queue.md

 to repeat the attempt.
 Messages that cause unrecoverable errors shall be removed permanently or/and sent to the dead letter queue.

-- Important: This method is not supported by Kafka.

 > (c [*KafkaMessageQueue]()) Abandon(message [*MessageEnvelope](../../../messaging/queues/message_envelope)) error

 - **message**: [*MessageEnvelope](../../../messaging/queues/message_envelope) - message to return.